Advanced Liver Disease: General Information

 Cirrhosis of the liver, however, can hinder these processes and thus lead to a number of complications, including liver cancer, so it is important to be under the treatment of a medical professional at the advanced stage of the disease.
 Symptoms of advanced liver disease include loss of appetite and energy, yellowing of the skin or whites of the eyes (jaundice), itchy skin, a brownish or orange tint to urine, weight loss or gain, personality change, light colored stools, and fever, among other conditions.

-Tampa General Hospital was named in 2017-18 as one of America’s Best Hospitals for Gastroenterology & GI Surgery by U.S. News & World Report.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
 At Tampa General Hospital’s Endoscopy Center, we diagnose and treat individuals suffering from liver conditions such as hepatitis C, hepatitis B, cirrhosis, fatty liver disease, advanced liver disease, and other liver disorders.
 Use Tampa General Hospital’s Physician Finder to find a gastroenterologist or call 1-800-833-3627.